Try Semrush

 Link Strategically From Your Homepage

-If you’re like most people, your homepage is the most authoritative page on your entire website.
+Your homepage is typically the most authoritative page on your entire website.

-For example, my homepage has 15% more links than my 2nd most-linked to page:
+For example, my homepage has more than 20x the backlinks that my 2nd most-linked to page has:

 So it’s important to link strategically from your homepage to pages that need some juice.

-In my case, I link from my homepage to my blog:
+In my case, I link from my homepage to my hub pages:

-Yes, that internal link sends authority to my blog feed.
+And that internal link sends authority to the various pages in that hub.

 Home page authority ultimately reaches all posts